AlmasShintemirov/CppND-Memory-Management-Chatbot/README.md

 ## Basic Build Instructions

-1. Clone this repo.
+1. Clone this repo (use my_project branch for cloning my completed project or master branch for original project assignment files from Udacity https://github.com/udacity/CppND-Memory-Management-Chatbot)
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./membot`.

-## Project Task Details
+## Project Task Details (original project source files are forked into the master branch from )

 Currently, the program crashes when you close the window.
 There is a small bug hidden somewhere, which has something to do with improper memory management.
 So your first warm-up task will be to find this bug and remove it.
 This should familiarize you with the code and set you up for the rest of the upcoming tasks.
 Have fun debugging!